 When you open an agile board from the drop-down list, the board opens to the sprint that was most recently displayed.
-You can access the board and display the current sprint automatically by linking to the board in the following format:
+You can access the board and display the current sprint automatically by copying the board URL with its default parameters, as shown here:

 You can reference the current sprint in search queries and commands.
 This feature is especially useful in reports.
 When you reference the current sprint in the search query, you can create reports that track your current efforts automatically.
 For example, the query that displays issues for the current sprint on the agile board that is used by the YouTrack development team is:

 The command that we use to assign an issue to the current sprint on the same board is:

 YouTrack uses the following logic to identify the current sprint: